cpjobling/eg-150-textbook/laplace_transform/1/laplace.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-Thus a very compact representation of $X(s)$ is the s-plane is to show the locatioons of the poles and zeros in addition to the ROC.
+Thus a very compact representation of $X(s)$ is the s-plane is to show the locations of the poles and zeros in addition to the ROC.

 +++ {"slideshow": {"slide_type": "fragment"}}